fbpx

 PANDORA — WORLD OF AVATAR

-This is the newest area at Disney’s Animal Kingdom Park and home to the Flight of Passage and Na`vi River Journey.
+This is the newest area at Disney’s Animal Kingdom Park and is home to the Flight of Passage and Na`vi River Journey.

 You’ll be completely immersed in the world of Avatar in the Pandora area of Disney’s Animal Kingdom Park.
 Photo credit: Darren Cheung

-They do a drum performance and you can see cast members walking around in Pandora Utility Suits.
+They do a drum performance, and you can see cast members walking around in Pandora Utility Suits.

-They also have a tree where you can touch a certain spot and it will shoot out water, which is a huge hit with kids!
+They also have a tree where you can touch a certain spot, and it will shoot out water, which is a huge hit with kids!

 RAFIKI’S PLANET WATCH

-There’s usually a petting zoo, animals, trails, and it’s the best spot to learn about Disney’s conservation efforts.
+There’s usually a petting zoo, animals, and trails, and it’s the best spot to learn about Disney’s conservation efforts.

 Plus, you can get there on the Wildlife Express Train!